blekr/new-sequelize-restful/README.md

-# new-restful-sequelize
+# new-sequelize-restful
-new-restful-sequelize is a module that exports restful APIs for your [Sequelize](http://docs.sequelizejs.com/en/latest/) models quickly, inspired by [sequelize-restful-extended](https://github.com/pjanaya/sequelize-restful-extended) but not a fork of that.
+new-sequelize-restful is a module that exports restful APIs for your [Sequelize](http://docs.sequelizejs.com/en/latest/) models quickly, inspired by [sequelize-restful-extended](https://github.com/pjanaya/sequelize-restful-extended) but not a fork of that.
 In addition to sequelize-restful-extended:

 It fully supports Sequelize's complex nested querys, including operators such as $gt, $lt, $like, $in and combinations such as $or, and handles pagination in a more standard way, i.e. by Range header in HTTP request and Content-Range header in HTTP response.
 This is very useful wen you are doing pagination in browser using [angular-paginate-anything](https://github.com/begriffs/angular-paginate-anything) module.